Kermo/reactive-script-repository/README.md

 # Setup

 - Clone or download this repository
-- Run `cd reactive-table` to move to the project directory
+- Run `cd reactive-script-repository` to move to the project directory
 - Run `npm install` to install its dependencies
 - Run `npm start` to start the React app.